Elastinen

-Kimmo Ilpo Juhani Laiho (born 1981), better known by his stage name Elastinen (meaning elastic in Finnish), is a Finnish rap musician and also known as one of the founders and is the CEO of the Finnish independent rap label Rähinä Records.
+Kimmo Ilpo Juhani Laiho (born 1981), better known by his stage name Elastinen (elastic in Finnish), is a Finnish rapper and also one of the founders and CEO of independent Finnish rap label Rähinä Records.
 Together with his colleague Iso H (Big H), he founded the Finnish rap duo Fintelligens.
-He has also released five solo albums.
+He has released five solo albums.

 Biography

 Beginnings

 Born and raised in Helsinki, Elastinen began taking guitar lessons when he was seven years old.
 At the age of 11 he started dancing and has been a member of famous break-dance groups as IMC and Savage Feet.
-Inspired by a hiphop-cassette, given by his elder-brother, "Ela" wrote his first rap-lyrics when he was 15.
+Inspired by a hiphop-cassette, given by his elder-brother, "Ela" wrote his first rap-lyrics when he was 15 years old, after being inspired by a hip hop cassette given to him by his older brother.
 He joined an anti-racist musical "Colorblind" and met Iso H.

 In Fintelligens

 In summer 1997, Elastinen and Iso H founded Fintelligens.
-Elastinen was only 18 when they got their first record-deal.
+Elastinen was only 18 when they received their first record-deal.

 Ela graduated from Sibelius Academy, a music school in 2000.
-Same year Fintelligens released debut album "Renesanssi" with one-third produced by Elastinen.
+Fintelligens released their debut album "Renesanssi" in the same year, with one-third of it being produced by Elastinen.
 Renesanssi certified gold.
 In autumn 2001, Elastinen and Iso H released their second album, Tän Tahtiin.
 Also partly produced by him, it was in its turned certified gold.

-Elastinen was then called in 2002 to do his military service at Santahamina.
-But he used his freetime performing shows with Iso H. Fintelligens released third studio album in November.
+In 2002, Elastinen was called for military service at Santahamina.
+During his free time he performed shows with Iso H. Fintelligens released their third studio album in November.
 Kokemusten Summa went gold.
 The album was entirely produced by Elastinen.